billyhines/billyhines.github.io/aboutme.md

 title: About me
 ---

 My name is Billy Hines.
-I am a data scientist with a mechanical engineering background living and working in Boston, MA.
-Currently I work at ENGIE Insight, where I focus on using consumption data to help clients identify and implement energy reduction strategies.
+I am a data scientist based in Boston, MA.
+I currently work at Randstad, where I have been focusing on recommendation systems and optimizing search relevance algorithms.

-Advanced In: Python, pandas, numpy, scikit-learn, MongoDB, time series, regression
-Experience With: Git, JIRA, R, Flask
+As a key member of small, agile teams, I thrive in end-to-end development environments.
+My expertise spans the entire data science pipeline – from data collection and preprocessing to model development, deployment, and maintenance.
+This comprehensive approach allows me to deliver holistic solutions that drive real business value.